nilicaal/ABN_assessment/README.md

 Repository containing my solution to the programming assessment provided to me by ABN Amro.

 ## Requirements:
-Placeholder.
-This section will describe how to create a working environment for the assignment.

-## Usage:
-Placeholder.
-This section will describe the steps to get the small application running.
+### Database: PostgreSQL
+PostgreSQL is assumed.
+To some degree, the assignment is database agnostic.
+Assuming you create the database yourself, use the following commands to replicate the used tables:

+CREATE TABLE bank (
+    id SERIAL PRIMARY KEY,
+    bank_code VARCHAR(4) UNIQUE NOT NULL,
+    bank_name VARCHAR(100) NOT NULL
+);

+CREATE TABLE clients (
+    id SERIAL PRIMARY KEY,
+    bsn VARCHAR(9) UNIQUE NOT NULL,
+    mobile_phone_number VARCHAR(15),
+    firstname VARCHAR(20) NOT NULL,
+    surname VARCHAR(20) NOT NULL,
+    address VARCHAR(50) NOT NULL,
+    password VARCHAR(100) NOT NULL,
+    salt VARCHAR(100) NOT NULL,
+    bank_account_number VARCHAR(20) UNIQUE NOT NULL,
+    bank_account_balance NUMERIC(12, 2) DEFAULT 0,
+    bank_id INT REFERENCES bank(id)-- Foreign key column to reference bank table );

+These commands can be directly called to ensure the database is equal to mine.

+Your username and password should not matter, but should be included in the /backend/src/main/resources/application.properties file.
+My own file is shared as an example.
+#### If you copy any of this work and plan on using it more seriously, NEVER share this file on your git repo!
+Always use ENV variables.

+On with the rest :)

+### Backend: Spring boot Java
+I've chosen to go ahead with Spring Boot, as it allows very quick deployment of new API calls once you get the hang of it.
+The maven dependencies can be found in /backend/pom.xml.

+Backend code can be run from the /backend folder using command:
+$ ./mvnw spring-boot:run

+I have incorporated JUnit5 tests, mainly integration tests.
+They can be found in /backend/src/test/ClientBankPostgreSQLTest.java.
+Ideally, I would split these tests up more.
+As I am getting more experienced with these tests, I surely will in the future.

+Tests can be run from the /backend folder using command:
+$ mvn test

+### Frontend: Vue.js
+A Javascript framework which allows easy creation of UI design with a router to serve components dynamically based on which buttons are pressed by the user.
+Truly awesome stuff.
+I enjoyed it very much.

+Can be run from the /frontend/mybank-app/ folder using command:

+$ npm run serve

 ## Design decisions:
 Frontend: Vue.js.
 Initially because I wanted to learn about this framework already, secondly because it is one of the main languages used for the frontend.

-Backend: Java, since this is the most common language used at ABN Amro, this is a fitting choice.
+Backend: Spring Boot Java, since this is the most common language used at ABN Amro, this is a fitting choice.

 Database: PostgreSQL, which uses JDBC to connect to Java: https://www.postgresqltutorial.com/postgresql-jdbc/

 ## Hardware used:
-Tested to work on both Intel x86/x46 based CPU as well as the Apple M1 ARM-based SoC.
+Tested to work on the Apple M1 ARM-based SoC.
+Should work on any x86 system as well.
+Will still test this after the assessment!
+##### Tested
+- Macbook Pro 14" 2021 (M1 Pro, 16GB RAM, MacOS Ventura 13.4.1)
+##### Will test
 - Mac Mini 2018 (Intel Core i5-8500B, 64GB RAM, MacOS Ventura 13.4.1)
-- Macbook Pro 14" 2021 (M1 Pro, 16GB RAM, MacOS Ventura 13.4.1)

 ## Additional remarks:
 Placeholder.
 This section will describe any additional remarks.